-During the typical “working years”, many Americans build a lot of their perceived self-worth up around their job.
-They base their self-image on what kind of job they have, what position they hold and how much they earn.
+During the typical working years, many people build a lot of their perceived self-worth up around their job.
+They base their self-image on what kind of job they have, what position they hold, and how much they earn.

 What’s the first thing you think when someone asks, “So what do you do?”
 It’s probably to tell them about what you do for a living.

 People don’t want to have to think about what they’d do if their livelihood was hampered.
 But there’s a career-breaker out there that should make anyone who loves putting in a good day’s work perk up and listen.

 That livelihood killer is the disturbing link between untreated hearing loss and job success.

 Unemployment rate higher with untreated hearing loss